DevNebula159/SecurePad/README.md

   When you open an existing file, the program reads the encrypted content and applies the decryption algorithm to restore it to plain text for editing.
 This provides a basic     layer of privacy, preventing casual snooping by ensuring the files on your disk are not human-readable.
 ## Controls:
   The controls are designed to be simple and intuitive.
-  KeyAction: Ctrl + SEncrypts and saves the current file.
-The filename will be the first word you wrote, ending with .txt.
+  KeyAction: Ctrl + S encrypts and saves the current file.
+The filename will be the first word you wrote.
   Escape: Exits the editor and returns to the main menu without saving any changes.
 ## Getting Started:
   Prerequisites: A C++ compiler (like G++, Clang, or MSVC).